chanovo/JCSS.DATA/README.md

 # JCSS.DATA

 ## Introduction
-JCSS.DATA is a repository for data relevant to structural safety, which can be accessed by researchers, students and practitioners.
+JCSS.DATA is a repository for data relevant to structural safety, which can be accessed by researchers, students, and practitioners.
 Data sets can be uploaded by individual contributors.
 It is an initiative of the Joint Committee on Structural Safety (JCSS).

-The data sets are grouped into 5 categories, which can be found in 5 separate folders:
+The data sets are grouped into five categories, which can be found in 5 separate folders:

 - Data on loads
 - Data on material properties